developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxPowerManager/index.md

 	![img](../../images/MxPowerManagerTutorialImages/sleep_mode_resumed.png)

 5. So now select second option (Reboot) and press the "Set" button.
-This should reboot your Symbol Android device.
+This should reboot your Zebra Android device.

 	![img](../../images/MxPowerManagerTutorialImages/reboot_mode.png)

 6. As the device was rebooted in the previous step, open the app again and select the third option (OS Update).
 Provide the path in the Edit Text to the external SD card where the OS Update Package is located.
 This package should be a zip file downloaded from [this link](https://portal.motorolasolutions.com/Support/US-EN/Mobile+Networks+RFID+and+BarCode+Scanners/Mobile+Computers/Handheld+Computers/TC55) (Ex. /sdcard/T55N0JB0VRUEN17400.zip).

     > Note: This above link provides the Update Packages of TC55 device only.
-If you are using some other Symbol Android device then download the respective update package from [here](https://portal.motorolasolutions.com/Support/US-EN/Mobile+Networks+RFID+and+BarCode+Scanners/Mobile+Computers/Handheld+Computers)
+If you are using some other Zebra Android device then download the respective update package from [here](https://portal.motorolasolutions.com/Support/US-EN/Mobile+Networks+RFID+and+BarCode+Scanners/Mobile+Computers/Handheld+Computers)

     This package could be an OS upgrade, Factory Reset or Enterprise Reset package as this feature allows you to perform all these operations.
 We will be using an update Package that has been downloaded from above link for TC55 device.